 Once you reach the canyon you start to get an idea of the scale of the walls.
 You are an ant within the gorge and you know you are about to witness something incredible.
 After turning the final corner you will never forget the moment you enter the cauldron at the foot of Tumpak Sewu Waterfall.
 It is pure magic with more than thirty different waterfalls plummeting down into the cauldron into tiny pools below.

 Need more information?
 Full blog post: Tumpak Sewu Waterfall in Lumajang

 GOA TETES WATERFALL

-Goa Tetes Waterfall in Lumajang, East Java was one of the most surprising places on our ten day travels throughout the region.
-We came to visit Tumpak Sewu, the famous waterfall nearby and were recommended to stop past Goa Tetes Waterfall on the way back.
+Goa Tetes Waterfall in Lumajang was one of the most surprising places on our ten-day travels throughout East Java.
+We came to visit Tumpak Sewu, the famous waterfall nearby, and were recommended to stop past Goa Tetes Waterfall on the way back.
 It was an incredible sight in its own right with unbelievable caves inside the waterfall.
 It was the most unique waterfall we visited in all of East Java!

 Goa Tetes is essentially a collection of caves and waterfalls all the way up the cliff.
 You walk up the stream until you reach the caves.
 From here the adventure is up to you with so many different caves to explore.
 We scaled one cave in particular and it went really far back into darkness, while the waterfall poured down over the top of us.
 Absolutely incredible!

 Need more information?
 Full blog post: Goa Tetes Waterfall in Lumajang

 Kabut Pelangi was one of my favorite waterfalls in East Java.
 The waterfall crashes down into the amphitheater below, which is covered in lush green plants.
 The trek down to Kabut Pelangi takes about 25 minutes in total.
 The trail is paved a lot of the way and when it’s not the conditions aren’t very difficult.